 Finding an Employment Lawyer Who Can Help

 Living with a disability of any kind is difficult enough without also having to face unfair treatment in the workplace.
 At Eisbrouch Marsh, we are committed to seeking justice on behalf of otherwise qualified individuals who have been discriminated against solely because of their impairments.

 If you or someone you love have experienced an adverse employment decision or another type of unlawful disability discrimination, we urge you to schedule a no-cost initial consultation by calling us at 201-342-5545.
-We serve all 5 boroughs of NYC and Westchester, as well as Passaic, Morris, Hudson, Essex, Middlesex, and Bergen County.
+We serve residents in northern New Jersey, including Hackensack, Newark, Bergen County, and Essex County from our offices in New Jersey and New York.